 - Formation of and meetings with a Master Thesis Committee, which evaluates thesis progress, the thesis itself, and a public presentation of the work.

 - Student research symposium, where thesis work is publicly presented.

-For more information, email Elizabeth Shane, MD, associate dean of student research, at firstname.lastname@example.org.
+For more information, email Elizabeth Shane, MD, senior associate dean of student research, at firstname.lastname@example.org.